denerslemos/EX-Answer/README.md

 - 0) What is the file size of step1.root?

+- 1) Where do you save the results?

-- 1) How many events were analyzed?
+- 2) How many events were analyzed?